Landlord Tenant Lawyer in Denver, CO Helping You Avoid Costly Legal Disputes

 While not all landlords conduct business this way, this misguided thinking is one of the reasons landlord-tenant agreements are more complex in nature and can cause a wide variety of disputes.

-Landlords and tenants both have legal responsibilities, though a few bad apples, so to speak, are one of the reasons there’s more legal protection for tenants—and not landlords.
+Landlords and tenants both have legal rights and responsibilities, though a few bad apples, so to speak, are one of the reasons there’s more legal protection for tenants—and not landlords.

 What every landlord-tenant situation has in common, however, is a clear need to understand and respect certain boundaries and responsibilities of both parties when entering into a property agreement.